See the process.

 Not by default.
 AI may help later, but only once the workflow is clear.
 We do not build AI agents just because they sound impressive.

-The core sprint is designed around 30 days, depending on access, complexity, and how quickly inputs are provided.
+The first monitor cycle is designed around a focused monthly rhythm, depending on access, complexity, and how quickly inputs are provided.

 What happens if the problem is demand, not follow-up?

-Then the sprint may not be the right next step.
+Then the monitor may not be the right next step.
 We will say so during the review.

 You can stop with the outputs, continue with monthly optimisation, or scope a larger implementation if the first workflow proves useful.

-Ready to see where the process is breaking?
+Ready to see how the process would start?

-No CRM migration pitch.
+No platform pitch.
 No long-term commitment from the first review.